hoangsonww/The-MovieVerse-Database/.github/README.md

 | [FontAwesome Icons](https://react-icons.github.io/react-icons/) | [JavaScript](https://www.javascript.com/)                       |                                                 |                                                                   | [ESLint](https://eslint.org/)                                   |
 | [SASS](https://sass-lang.com/)                                  | [RabbitMQ](https://www.rabbitmq.com/)                           |                                                 |                                                                   | [TensorFlow](https://www.tensorflow.org/)                       |

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

 ## Getting Started

 To get started with The MovieVerse, follow these _very simple_ steps: